Experiential Learning

 Over five days each year, Grade 8 students have the opportunity to travel to Greater Boston to visit historic landmarks related to their classroom studies.
 Past trips have included touring the following destinations: Quincy Market, the USS Constitution, Bunker Hill, the North End Church, the Boston Tea Party Ships & Museum, Fenway Park, the Museum of African American History, the New England Holocaust Memorial, Salem, Lexington, and the Edward M. Kennedy Institute for the United States Senate.
 Evening events have ranged from escape rooms to candlepin bowling.

-Middle and Upper School students kick off the school year with a mandatory outdoor education retreat.
-During the trip, students participate in an array of activities, from orienteering to nature walks to zip-lining.
-Students sleep in large cabins and share meals together as a community.
+Grades 5–12 students kick off the school year with mandatory outdoor education retreats.
+These experiences follow a clear and intentional progression, offering differentiated experiences by grade level that build upon the themes and activities of the previous year’s retreat.
+During the trips, students participate in an array of activities, from learning about orienteering and environmental stewardship to embarking on nature walks, completing group projects, and zip-lining.
 All activities are led by trained instructors and monitored by Westmark staff.